pieroproietti/penguins-eggs/README.md

 ```

 ## Upgrade eggs
-If you are using penguins-eggs-ppa You can ugrade eggs as others packages just: **sudo apt upgrage**.
+If you are using penguins-eggs-ppa You can ugrade eggs as others packages just: **sudo apt upgrade**.

 ### Upgrade from basket